stt-datacore/website/static/crew/surak_crew.md

 published: true
 ---

 He no longer owns a sterling #1 gauntlet pair, but thanks to his availability as a mega event crew, the Walls of Surak (my band's name) still echo in the gauntlet.
-Besides being unavoidable there, his base SCI is quite sturdy, even if his event chances are few and far between.
-On voyages he's a workhorse and although there's a curiously high number of SCI/DIP crew near the top, Surak is good enough to always be a superior option.
-One of the best daily use crew in the game and excellent right from star one.
+Besides being unavoidable there, a healthy SCI base and even better voyage total have him contributing from multiple angles.
+With Vulcan unlikely to be his last trait mega, it would be only logical to behold him if you have the chance.
+He's one of the best daily use crew in the game and excellent right from star one.